By Nichole Wilde

 Senior Writer and Editor at Fighting the Tyranny

 Fundamental to the discussion of escaping from what has been dubbed “The Matrix Reality,” is a strong understanding of right and wrong actions.
-An overwhelming amount of people asked will tell you that there is no objective right or wrong action; it all depends upon the intention of the person doing the action.
+An overwhelming amount of people asked will tell you that there is no objective right or wrong action; it all depends upon the intention of the person doing the activity.
 This is categorically false and is a philosophy that has underpinned the building of the false and inhumane Matrix Reality on top of our actual reality.
 The philosophy is formally called solipsism.
 Solipsism is a decaying force in civilized societies.

 What is a right?
 Fundamentally, a right is an action an individual can take that does no intrinsic harm to any other sentient being.
-Rights are natural, inherent and are not granted by the government.
+Rights are natural, inherent, and are not granted by the government.
 The provisions in our United States Constitution protect inherent, natural rights.
 Conversely, a wrong is any action an individual can take that does inherent wrong to another sentient being.

 The challenge now is to determine how our individual actions line-up with what we say our principles are.
 And a challenge it is!
 Our Matrix Reality world has become so far removed from our actual reality, insulating us from the consequences of our own choices by building complicated networks that keep all of us in a place where we have just enough knowledge about what we need to know and not too much about anything else.